tinymce/tinymce-docs/plugins/a11ychecker.md

 ### T1 - Table caption

-**Rule description:** This rule checks that all `table` elements have a caption that describes the data inside of the table to simplify parsing and navigation of the content for users of assistive technologies.
+**Rule description:** This rule checks that all `table` elements have a `caption` element describing the data inside the table to simplify parsing and navigation of the content for users of assistive technologies.

 #### {{pluginname}} rule details - T1